Set Current Location

 The Oregon Zoo houses animals from all parts of the world.
 Spread over 64 acres of land, there's always something to see.
 Here one can observe animals in their natural habitats, including elephants, bears, penguins and monkeys.
 Hop aboard the train for a zoo tour or rent a special stroller wagon for the kids.
 After a busy day of animal watching, enjoy a waffle ice cream cone from the snack bar, dine at the on site cafe or enjoy a picnic lunch on the lawn.

 Nature is close enough to really enjoy in this metropolitan state park just minutes outside of downtown.
 Walking, hiking, equestrian and bicycle trails wind along the creek and through the canyon forested with native plants.
-Bird watching is also very popular at this 645-acre (261 hectare) arboreal oasis.
+Bird watching is also very popular at this 645-acre (261 hectares) arboreal oasis.
 Tryon Creek State Park is easily accessible to the disabled.
 The Nature House is filled with souvenirs and offers tours as well as day camps.
-Come spring, the park sees the plant-oriented Trillium Festival.
-Admission is free.
+During spring, the park serves as a host to the plant-oriented Trillium Festival.

 With only 304 seats, The Dolores Winningstad Theatre, located in the Antoinette Hatfield Hall at the Portland'5 Centers for the Arts, is a fabulous way to see and hear Shakespeare.
 Tygres Heart Shakespeare Company produces and stages various plays at this venue.
 The three plays per season are presented as traditional performances and innovative interpretations.
 The 1993 season featured an all-female version of The Taming of the Shrew, set in a women's college.
 In the same year, this company was recognized nationally for its sign language-interpreting program.
 Taking its name from a line in Henry VI, Part 3, this company provides an unforgettable stage experience.